jeyabalajis/aws-certified-sa-pro-notes/docs/network/cloudfront.md

 - Lambda@Edge can be configured to inspect the viewer request and look for the user-agent HTTP header.
 - This header is a string that can be used to identify the application, operating system, vendor, and/or version of the requesting user agent.
 - Based on the operating system of the client, the function can then return different media assets from the CloudFront cache.
+- Lambda@Edge can be used in viewer request, origin request, origin response and viewer response.

 ### Key Use Cases
 - Inspect cookies to rewrite URLs to different versions of a site for A/B testing.